skysqlinc/skysql-docs/docs/FAQs.md

 ### **Is SkySQL ready for production use?**

 Yes.
 SkySQL delivers enterprise-grade cloud database services for mission-critical applications.
-SkySQL is built to make MariaDB Enterprise ready - optimized for security, stability, and reliability in demanding production environments.
+SkySQL is built to make MariaDB enterprise ready - optimized for security, stability, and reliability in demanding production environments.
 Multi-node database deployments feature a comprehensive [SLA](<../Autonomously scale Compute, Storage/Uptime SLA>), High Availability (HA) features, and operations features.
 [Enterprise support](https://skysql.com/support-policy/) options extend support to 24x7, with the additional option of [SkyDBA](<../FractionalDBA>) for reactive and proactive assistance from a team of expert DBAs.
-[Security features](../Security) are designed to meet the GRC and infosec challenges faced by modern applications. [//]: # , and [DPA (GDPR) and BAA (HIPAA)](https://mariadb.com/trust/) are available.
+[Security features](../Security) are designed to meet the GRC and infosec challenges faced by modern applications. [//]: # , and [DPA (GDPR) and BAA (HIPAA)](https://skysql.com/trust/) are available.

 ## **SkySQL Features**